Caving

 Helmet: a sturdy helmet with a mounted headlamp is crucial to protect your head from bumps and to provide hands-free lighting.

-Headlamp: a primary headlamp with sufficient brightness (at least 200 lumens) and extra batteries.
-Carry a backup headlamp and additional light sources like flashlights.
+Headlamp: Carry a primary headlamp with sufficient brightness (at least 200 lumens) and extra batteries.
+Also, carry a backup headlamp and additional light sources like flashlights.

 Clothing: wear durable, layered clothing suitable for the cave's temperature.
 Synthetic or moisture-wicking materials are preferred.
 Avoid cotton as it retains moisture.